alro5921/problem-gambling-study/README.md

 It seems worthwhile to specifically track the Live Action activity of a user, or at least keep the summary statistic of how much fixed gambling to live action gambling a patron does.
 I featurize the latter in my model.

 ## Modelling

+**NOTE: This section is currently outdated: I initially did a _lookback_ from the RG intervention event, but felt that was less intereptable and useful than a _look-foward_ from the user's initial deposit date.
+I'll leave this for posterity, but not accurate!*

 Our ultimate goal is to have useful predictive power about whether a user will experience or request an RG in the future, hopefully in a timeframe that's useful.
 Here the goal is to predict whether there's an RG event a year out, given the previous two years of data.